 The speedo and odometer are measured in KM.
 An electronic “heads up display” can easily be acquired for less than £20 if you prefer MPH.

 Japanese imports are routinely in much better condition that UK cars of a similar age.
 This is partly due to the lack of salt on Japanese roads and partly due to the Japanese culture of taking care of your own and others’ property.
-You rarely get door dings on Japanese imports.
-It’s a polite society.
-The cars are usually very clean too.
+This rust-free, low mileage example does have a few bodywork imperfections, which are reflected in the price, but really nothing major as you can see from the photographs.